Adan George

 George began his football career with West Bromwich Albion before joining Birmingham City's academy in 2015.
 He made his senior debut while on loan to Bromsgrove Sporting of the Southern League Division One Central in 2018–19, first played for Birmingham at the beginning of the 2020–21 season, and then spent time on loan at League Two club Walsall without making a first-team appearance.
+After injury disrupted his progress, George was released by Birmingham at the end of the 2022–23 season.
+He spent three months with Southern League Alvechurch before moving up a level to Rushall Olympic, and joined FC Halifax Town in January 2024.

 Early life and youth career

 George was born in Birmingham, where he attended Handsworth Grammar School.
 He was a member of West Bromwich Albion's academy before joining Birmingham City's in 2015.
 He took up a scholarship with the club in July 2018.
 According to coach Steve Spooner, he "is very quick, very powerful and needs to recognise that is his strength.
 It's about using his strengths and imposing himself on the opponents.
 But he is capable of scoring goals.
 He is very direct.
 He has to work on the technical side of the game, like a lot of the boys."
 The player agreed that his pace and power were his best qualities, and felt he needed to improve his composure and dribbling.

 He was one of a number of Birmingham youth players who spent a few weeks on loan at non-league clubs in late 2018.
 He joined Bromsgrove Sporting of the Southern League Division One Central, and made one senior appearance, as a second-half substitute in a 3–0 defeat away to Coleshill Town on 1 January 2019, before returning to his parent club.
 Although his season was interrupted by injury, he scored eight goals from five matches for Birmingham's under-18s, and played for their under-23 team that reached the final of its division, in which they finished as runners-up in the 2018–19 Professional Development League Northern Section but lost out to Leeds United on penalties for the overall title.
 His performances attracted attention from Premier League clubs, and his goalscoring in Birmingham's 2019–20 FA Youth Cup run, combined with his not having signed a professional contract, meant interest heightened.
 By April 2020, when the club made him an offer of professional terms, Spooner described him as having "a physique like a middleweight boxer and you get him running in the channels against you, when he uses his strength as well as his pace, then he causes a problem."